immortality00/dance-app/README.md

 # Dance Management Application

-A modern web application for managing dance classes, students, and instructors built with Next.js, Firebase, and TypeScript.
+A modern web application for managing dance classes, students, instructors, and studio rentals built with Next.js, Firebase, and TypeScript.

 ## 🚀 Tech Stack